The library in Concepción is a very special place for Reading Village.

 The children were enraptured.
 They engaged with the material and with the facilitators, responding with laughter and the joy of reading.

-It’s our hope that these children take their love of reading and transform it into a passion for education – that they can apply the same perseverance they showed in creating the library to completing their high school education.
+It’s our hope that these children take their love of reading and transform it into a passion for education – that they can apply the same perseverance they showed in creating the library to graduating from high school.

 Help Sustain This Passion for Education & Reading!